-The benefit is equal to 100% of average gross earnings and is payable from the first day of incapacity until the insured is fully rehabilitated.
+Temporary disability benefit: The benefit is 100% of average gross earnings and is paid from the first day of incapacity until the insured is fully rehabilitated.

-Average gross earnings are based on earnings immediately before the certification of the degree of disability.
+Average gross earnings are based on earnings immediately before certification of the degree of disability.